We are committed to the success of all of our students. We provide a broad range of advice and guidance on personal, practical and academic issues.

 Register with a GP

-Students studying at ONCAMPUS Coventry for less than six months will need to pay for all healthcare treatment.
+Students studying at ONCAMPUS for less than six months will need to pay for all healthcare treatment.
 For these students we strongly recommend taking out health insurance before coming to the UK.
-There is a GP practice for Coventry University students located in TheHub.
-ONCAMPUS students are encouraged to register there at the earliest convenience.
+You are encouraged to register at a GP surgery at the earliest convenience.